vinstic-myshell/myshell-doc-en/work-with-us/README.md

 ## How to Apply

-To apply for any of our current openings, please send your resume and a cover letter to [email protected] We look forward to hearing from you!
+To apply for any of our current openings, please send your resume and a cover letter to careers@company.com.
+We look forward to hearing from you!